salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/01-data-types-variables.md

 ### Pitfall 3: var Hoisting Issues

+**var Scope Problems in Loops** - Illustrates the classic closure problem with var in loops and why let is the solution for block-scoped variables.

 ```javascript
 // Problem with var in loops
 for (var i = 0; i < 3; i++) {